eamadit/eamadit/README.md

 https://apps.dtic.mil/sti/tr/pdf/ADA528573.pdf

 Software is not sold, it is shared because it is immaterial: it is knowledge.
 Using it does not restrict its access to others like for a physical good; on the contrary, the value of knowledge increases with sharing.
-If you want software to work, it needs to be widely shared and used with standardized documented practices.
+If you want software to work, it needs to be widely shared and used with documented practices that adhere to pedagogical standards.

 I am looking for angel investors for various projects regarding retail sale of hardened FreeBSD and Fedora Linux clients, electromagnetic emanations counterintelligence, free open source PLM, free open source GNURadio-driven RHIC-EDOM for porn AI and personal development, antigravity flying vehicles, conversion of combustion engines to hydrogen, overunity self-powered generators and industrial alchemical gold, silver and copper production.